UniversalDependencies/docs/_u-dep/appos.md

 appos(Corporation-4, ABC-6)
 ~~~

-In case of more than one appositive NP, all NPs should be marked as modifying the first NP, rather than being chained:
+In case of more than one appositive nominal, all nouns should be marked as modifying the first noun, rather than being chained:

 ~~~ sdparse
 Sam , my brother , John 's cousin , arrived